friedbunny/konbini/README.md

 # konbini

+A list of convenience stores in Japan that includes geographic coordinates, for use in mapping and data science.

 ## use

 The CSV file contains the barest essentials — chain, location name, latitude & longitude — while the SQLite database includes the raw information (which can and does differ between different chains, based on availability).